 So the idea of doing sudoku (which I love!) to plan wardrobe capsules really floats my boat.
 It also helped me see wardrobe holes and what I might want to fill them without becoming a neutrals only wearing minimalist.

 The idea with this chart is that you get 10 outfits from 16 pieces.
 You fill it in so that across, down, and diagonal create coordinated outfits.
 That means the corner and 4 center squares get used in 3 outfits each, so those need to be more neutral and versatile pieces.
 And then you can add more pizzaz in the other spots.
-After playing around with things I own and the Unbiased patterns I knew I wanted to sew, I came up with this way to fill in my wardrobe sudoku for casual everyday wear.
+After playing around with things I own and things I knew I wanted to sew, I came up with this way to fill in my wardrobe sudoku for casual everyday wear.

 I’m going to be showing you 4 of these outfits over the next two weeks, but I also made collages of some of the other looks below.
 Because I could not convince the Coach to drive around taking pictures of me for 10 outfits.